skvanburen/CompDTUReg/README.md

 ```

 ## Model
-For details of the model, see (Give bioarxiv link)
+For details of the model, see (Give bioarxiv link).

 ## Usage
 For examples of how to use the package, see the files contained within SampleCode within the package.
 These files provide a pipeline to run the DTUCompReg method starting with a folder of Salmon quantifications.
 We recommend you copy these files and modify these files as needed for your analysis.
 The files should be run in order, starting with (1).
 Specifically:<br>